-The famous psychologist Martin Seligman who largely pioneered the Positive Psychology movement conducted extensive research in the 1990s and found that practicing gratitude was one of the 7 essential habits of happy people.
+The well-known psychologist Martin Seligman, who largely pioneered the Positive Psychology movement and is a former president of the APA, conducted extensive research in the 1990s and found that practicing gratitude was one of the seven essential habits of happy people.

 Gratitude is also closely linked to optimism, which has been shown to improve immune function, prevent chronic disease, and help you cope with stressful life events.
-Optimism research is even shown to reduce the risk of early death!
+Research on optimism even suggests that it can reduce the risk of early death!
 (See link at bottom)

 Can you imagine a great leader who never thanked anyone?

 Stop and imagine for a moment a boss you had who rarely thanked you for anything.
-Chances are good you don’t work there anymore.
+Chances are good you don’t work for them anymore.